gbcundall/LegalEdge/README.md

 > remove all unneeded key/paramiters like key1 if its shows in the created schema before you save

 > [!NOTE]
-> the name "ally" is used in the ymal file so if you choose to use a connector with diffrent name, do change it in the PF yaml
+> the name "LegalEdge" is used in the ymal file so if you choose to use a connector with diffrent name, do change it in the PF yaml

 8. Run `pf flow serve --source . --port 8083 --host localhost`
 9. This will load a local web on port `8083` and can be used by the Plugin